Studying abroad in Sweden will give you a chance to live in one of the world's most stunning and spectacular settings.

 Host families have many reasons why they want to welcome you!
 Our host families are volunteers, meaning they don’t receive compensation for housing and feeding students during their program.
 Many host families love the experience of cultural exchange – they learn just as much about your country as you do theirs.
 Many are also former exchange students and want to return the favor, or they have children who have gone or will go to study in the U.S. Having an exchange student exposes their children to new languages and cultures.

-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
+No, you must be flexible about where you are placed within Sweden.
 We make it a priority to place students with host families that closely match your interests and personality.
 For this reason, we work first to find a suitable family rather than a destination preference.
 We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.

 There is no guarantee that you will have a host sibling your age.
 Your host family may have young children, teenage children, or grown children who no longer live at home.
 Regardless of the age of your host siblings, they’ll be excited to welcome into the family!

-On a case by case basis, we can accept graduated students for Argentina, Austria, Belgium, France, Italy, Netherlands, Norway, New Zealand, and the United Kingdom.
+On a case by case basis, we can accept already graduated students for High School programs in Argentina, Austria, Belgium, France, Italy, Netherlands, Norway, New Zealand, and England.

 Committing to studying abroad can feel daunting, but we are here every step of the way to make the application process as simple as possible!
 Below are the various steps you’ll need to take to be accepted on a high school abroad program.